 The date will set the begin date of the eligibility span on the RELG screen in MMIS.
 The code displayed on the RELG screen for AC program eligibility is AC.

 Financial workers must enter a person's disability or other eligibility status on the RELG screen in MMIS.
 This documents part of waiver program eligibility.
 The following codes are the only codes financial workers may enter for program eligibility:

 • BX: Blind

 • 10: Minnesota Adoption Assistance

-*Many children who are eligible for Title IV-E adoption assistance (09), MN adoption assistance (10) and Title IV-E foster care (25) also are certified disabled and receiving HCBS waiver services.
-The eligibility status for these children needs to remain coded with 09, 10 or 25 for funding purposes.
+Many children who are eligible for Title IV-E adoption assistance (09), MN adoption assistance (10) and Title IV-E foster care (25) also are certified disabled and receiving waiver services.
+The eligibility status for these children must remain coded with 09, 10 or 25 for funding purposes.

-Additionally, county financial workers must add a “D” code to the indicator field in MMIS on the RELG screen to indicate disabled for purposes of waiver eligibility.
+Financial workers must add a “D” code to the indicator field in MMIS on the RELG screen to indicate "disabled" for purposes of waiver program eligibility.
 For more information, see the MMIS User Manual.

-CBSM – BI, CAC, CADI and DD waivers general process and procedures
+CBSM – BI, CAC, CADI and DD waiver general process and procedures

 CBSM – Paying relatives and legally responsible individuals